There are many benefits to living in a small city. Smaller cities in Canada can provide advantages such as:

 2. What is the cost of housing in a small city?

-While many cities in Canada are face rising costs for housing, small cities can offer more affordable options.
+While many cities in Canada face rising housing costs, small cities can offer more affordable options.
 As of July 2024, the national average price for a home in Canada was $667,317.
 The median home price in Fredericton, New Brunswick during the same period was $404,534.

 Questions to Consider: